HrBingR/BookHaven/README.md

   Basic filters are made available to allow filtering for books marked as favorite, as finished, or books that haven't been marked as finished.
 - **Author Page with Intuitive Navigation**
   A dedicated author page organizes authors into a clickable alphabetical grid.
 Users can click on a letter to expand its list of authors, navigate to an author's page, and view their books sorted alphabetically by series and standalone titles.
-- **Responsive Design**
-  Fully optimized for both desktop and mobile devices, ensuring a seamless experience across screen sizes.
-- **Fluid Animations**
-  Smooth and visually pleasing animations enhance navigation and interaction with the application.
-- **React Reader Integration**
-  Uses the react-reader library to render EPUB files in the browser, supporting adjustable font sizes and progress saving.
-- **Modern Backend**
-  Python Flask is used as the backend framework, coupled with Gunicorn as the lightweight web server for efficient request handling, and Celery to perform asynchronous tasks.
-- **Supports Multiple Databases**
-  Compatible with MySQL, PostgreSQL, or SQLite for storing metadata.
 - **Supports CloudFlare Access**
   Has a flag to bypass the login screen when making use of CloudFlare Access.
 See `.env.example` for details.
 - **OIDC Support**